 - Enter a valid unique email address; this will also be the default email address for the user to receive all Stacks communications

-- See role definitions at the bottom of this article
+- See role definitions and permissions granted at the bottom of this article

 - Provide a unique username which the individual will use to log into the Stacks site